Ermlab/PoLitBert/README.md

 A comparison with other developed models is available in the continuously updated [leaderboard](https://klejbenchmark.com/leaderboard/) of evaluation tasks.

-### Models, reserch log and tensorboards

-@lsawaniewski

-In addition, we decided to provide a list of launched models with the corresponding tensorboards.
+### Details of models training

+We believe in open science and knowledge sharing, thus we decided to share complete code, params, experiment details and tensorboards.

 | Experiment                                                                                                                                         | Model name                                                                                                                             | Vocab size | Scheduler                    | BSZ   | WPB      | Steps   | Train tokens | Train loss | Valid loss | Best (test) loss |
 |----------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|------------|------------------------------|-------|----------|---------|--------------|------------|------------|------------------|